Chevrolet Suburban: Powertrain details

 The Suburban shared several engines with the C/K pickup truck line.
-A 250 cubic-inch inline six was the standard engine through 1979.
-The model line was offered with a 307 (1973 only) and 350 cubic-inch small-block V8s; a 454 cubic-inch big-block V8 was optional in C-series Suburbans.
-For 1976, the 350 V8 was joined by 305 and 400 cubic-inch V8s; the latter was discontinued in 1980.
+A 250-cubic-inch inline-six was the standard engine through 1979.
+The model line was offered with a 307- (1973 only) and 350-cubic-inch small-block V8s; a 454-cubic-inch big-block V8 was optional in C-series Suburbans.
+For 1976, the 350 V8 was joined by 305- and 400-cubic-inch V8s; the latter was discontinued for 1981.
 For 1980, V8 engines became standard for the model line, with the 305 returning as the standard engine for 1981.
-For 1982, GM introduced a 6.2L Detroit Diesel V8 as an higher-efficiency alternative to the 7.4L V8.
+For 1982, GM introduced a 6.2L Detroit Diesel V8 as a higher-efficiency alternative to the 454 V8.

 A 3-speed manual transmission was offered through the 1980 model year, with a 4-speed manual offered through 1987.
 Initially offered with 3-speed Turbo Hydra-Matic 350 and 400 automatic transmissions, a 4-speed Turbo Hydra-Matic 700R4 became an option in 1981.

 For 1980, K-series Suburbans moved from full-time four-wheel drive to a part-time system, allowing the front axle to freewheel.
-For 1981, shift-on-the fly 4x4 drive adopted automatic-locking front hubs; the NP208 transfer case replaced the NP205 in most examples.
+For 1981, the shift-on-the fly 4×4 system adopted automatic-locking front hubs; the NP208 transfer case replaced the NP205 in most examples.

-R/V series (1987-1991)
+R/V series (1987–1991)

-For 1987, GM redesignated the Rounded-Line C/K series as the R/V series to accommodate the launch of the 1988 GMT800-platform C/K trucks, which were being launched in the spring of 1987.
+For 1987, GM redesignated the Rounded-Line C/K series as the R/V series to accommodate the launch of the 1988 GMT400-platform C/K trucks, which were being launched in the spring of 1987.
 For 1987, the gasoline engines of the model converted from carbureted fuel delivery to electronic fuel injection (using throttle body injection/TBI).
 For 1988, the 5.0L engine was dropped from the line, with the 5.7L V8 becoming the standard engine.
-In a trim revision, the R/V line adopted the nomenclature of its GMT800 successor, with all vehicles adopting the 1500/2500/3500 payload series (previously used by GMC) and the base Custom Deluxe trim retired and replaced by a revived Cheyenne trim.
+In a trim revision, the R/V line adopted the nomenclature of its GMT400 successor, with all vehicles adopting the 1500/2500/3500 payload series (previously used by GMC) and the base Custom Deluxe trim retired and replaced by a revived Cheyenne trim.

 For 1989, the exterior underwent its largest revision since its 1973 introduction.
-Adopting a style similar to the GMT800, the black-painted grille was offered with quad headlights (economy trims were equipped with two).
-After using the same design nearly unchanged since 1973, the steering wheel was replaced (adopting the same design as the GMT800).
+Adopting a style similar to the GMT400, the black-painted grille was offered with quad headlights (economy trims were equipped with two).
+After using the same design nearly unchanged since 1973, the steering wheel was replaced (adopting the same design as the GMT400).

 For 1990, the Suburban introduced power-operated sideview mirrors, also adding the option of rear-wheel ABS.
 Alongside the Suburban and Blazer/Jimmy, the R/V line was pared down nearly exclusively to 1-ton crew-cab pickup and chassis-cab trucks.

-For 1991, the 4-speed 700R4 automatic transmission was replaced by the electronically-controlled 4L80E unit.
-After an 18-year production run, the Rounded-Line Suburban ended production as GM shifted crew-cab pickup truck and full-size SUVs to the GMT800 platform for 1992.
+For 1991, the 4-speed 700R4 automatic transmission was replaced by the electronically controlled 4L80-E unit.
+After an 18-year production run, the Rounded-Line Suburban ended production as GM shifted crew-cab pickup trucks and full-size SUVs to the GMT400 platform for 1992.